Workiva/react_testing_library/doc/migration_guides/component_rendering.md

 ## Background

-The React Testing Library (RTL) `render` function will replace all methods of rendering or mounting components in OverReact Test.
+The React Testing Library (RTL) `render` function will replace all methods of rendering or mounting components used in current tests.

 > To learn about how to use `render` in RTL, see [render documentation][rtl-render-doc].

-OverReact Test had two main utilities for rendering components: `render()` and `mount()`.
+OverReact Test has two main utilities for rendering components: `render()` and `mount()`.

 1. `render` function variations
     * `render()`